Martin leads Arizona State to 72-64 win over Arizona

 Arizona point guard Justin Coleman fouled out with five minutes left after Brandon Williams fouled out earlier, leaving the Wildcats without their two primary ball-handers.

-Arizona State took advantage, stretching the lead to nine in the closing minutes.
+Arizona State took advantage, stretching the lead to nine in the closing minutes, sending Arizona’s seniors off with a loss in their final home game.

+“We had a lot of bad games,” Coleman said.
+“But coach believed in us.
+We had a lot of adversity and stayed together.”

 BIG PICTURE